J.P. Crawford Player Props: Mariners vs. Brewers

-The Seattle Mariners, including J.P.
-Crawford (hitting .267 in his past 10 games, with four doubles, eight walks and three RBI), take on starter Colin Rea and the Milwaukee Brewers at T-Mobile Park, Tuesday at 9:40 PM ET.
+J.P.
+Crawford -- 0-for-0 in his most recent game -- will be in action for the Seattle Mariners versus the Milwaukee Brewers, with Eric Lauer on the mound, on April 19 at 4:10 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Brewers.
+In his most recent game, he reached base in his only plate appearance against the Brewers.

 J.P.
 Crawford Game Info & Props vs. the Brewers